 Lastly, only the primary language’s sitemap is listed in the robots.txt file, because we can’t accurately guess the other sitemap’s locations.

 WPML is a premium same-site translation plugin.
 It works by attaching its lingual metadata to each post individually, and it requests the correct version via a reverse URL lookup in the database.

-Below, you find the caveat most users have to face when using WPML in combination with TSF.
-Also, be sure to check out the “same-site caveats” above.
+Below, you find the issue most users have to face when using WPML in combination with TSF.
+Also, be sure to check out the “same-site issues” above.

 You cannot adjust a page’s robots-meta or Extension Manager’s meta when using the WPML Translation Editor feature.
 We recommend disabling this feature for pages you want to have more control over editing.

 Polylang works differently from WPML, since it augments (annihilates) the WordPress installation URL’s integrity, among changing the WordPress Query based on cookies–affecting your site’s performance by roughly 20%.
 Moreover, because of this, some theme and plugin functionality may stop working altogether after Polylang sets a cookie in your browser.

 Nevertheless, many other issues stem from this URL and query augmentation, and to work around these, we must maintain its allow-and blocklists for an endless battle for compatibility.
 So, we don’t recommend using this plugin, even though it’s a free alternative to WPML.